australian labradoodle breeders near me

 F1

-The “F” stands for “filial generation”.
 “F1” means “first generation” and is a common scientific term.
-This, in the Labradoodle breed, is the coding for first-cross, purebred Poodle to purebred Labrador Retriever.
+In the Labradoodle breed, is the coding for first-cross of purebred Poodle to purebred Labrador Retriever.
 The results are mixed, as this is not the breeding of two “like” dogs, or dogs that resemble each other.
-F1 Labradoodles typically are moderate- to low- shedding and have a sparse-hair to fleece coat.
+The offspring could resemble the mom’s breed or the dad’s breed, and there is little consistency in size, coat, temperament or shedding.

 F1B